Ashley McGurkin

 Austin is a Clinical Therapist with Queen City Counseling & Consulting.
 Austin is a Charlotte native who loves exploring the city he grew up in.
 In his free time, Austin is typically watching movies, playing golf, listening to music, or intently focusing on the tv while his favorite teams are playing.
 Austin attended the University of Mississippi for his undergraduate degree and received his graduate degree in clinical mental health counseling from Liberty University.

 Austin focuses on building a trusting rapport with his clients and working together to identify and highlight their strengths.
 Austin enjoys creating a space for his clients where they can feel heard, accepted, and authentic, while also being appropriately challenged.
 Austin strongly believes in the power of resiliency and that every individual can learn and grow through life’s various challenges.
 Austin pulls from aspects of Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Acceptance and Commitment Therapy to best fit each individual client’s unique needs.
 Austin’s specialties include working with individuals who are struggling with anxiety, depression, life transitions, emotion regulation, self-harm, and suicidal thoughts.
-Austin works with adolescents, families, and young adults ages 18 to 25.
+Austin works with families and individual clients age 13 to 25.

 Therapist

-Mary is a Clinical Therapist with Queen City Counseling & Consulting, PLLC.
-She is a Texas native and received her Bachelor of Social Work and Bachelor of Arts in Psychology from the University of Arkansas and received her Master of Social Work from Florida State University.
-Mary’s background encompasses working with children, adolescents, and families in a multitude of settings including outpatient therapy, public schools, nonprofits, and child welfare.
+Tabi Youngs is a Clinical Therapist with Queen City Counseling & Consulting, as well as certified MATCH-ADTC therapist focusing on multiple disorders.
+Tabi is a North Carolina native and received her Master of Social Work from the University of South Carolina.
+Tabi’s background encompasses working with children, adolescents, and families in a multitude of settings including outpatient therapy, public schools, nonprofits, and child welfare.

-Mary incorporates a client-centered and strengths-based approach when working with clients.
-She utilizes Cognitive Behavioral Therapy and Dialectical Behavior Therapy techniques, while also implementing mindfulness-based practices.
-Mary is passionate about empowering clients to uncover their true potential and grow through challenges they have faced.
-She strives to provide a safe and secure environment for her clients where they feel heard and accepted.
-In her free time, Mary enjoys spending time with her dog, Charlie, hiking, traveling, and reading a good book.
+Tabi practices from a person-centered, trauma-informed approach, and strengths-based approach when working with clients and families.
+She utilizes Cognitive Behavioral Therapy and MATCH-ADTC practices while implementing mindfulness.
+Tabi strives to provide a safe and empowering environment for her clients where they can feel heard and accepted.
+Lastly, in her free time, Tabi enjoys watching the Charlotte Hornets, spending time with her Maltese dog, Luna, and traveling.

 Brittany Collins, LCSW, LCAS